 Booster Juice did something different from all the other chains that obsess over their seasonal pumpkin spice offerings.
 Instead, this Canadian chain launched a new smoothie ingredient known as blue algae or Phycocyanin powder.
 This ingredient offers customers an all-natural algae protein boost with anti-inflammatory properties; it also turns smoothies a bright blue color.
 The Booster Juice menu features smoothies, juices, shots, bowls, grilled focaccia sandwiches, cold or grilled wraps, Greek yogurt bowls, and baked pastries.

-Founded by Dale Wishewan in Sherwood Park, Alberta in 1999 and franchising since 2000, the number of locations according to its website is now more than 400 in Canada and around the world (1 in Mexico, 2 in the US, and one each in Dubai and Guatemala).
+Founded by Dale Wishewan in Sherwood Park, Alberta in 1999 and franchising since 2000, the number of locations according to the website is now “almost 400” mostly in Canada and a handful of international locations.

 Freshii is another Canadian health-focused food chain with a “nutrition-led” menu of salads and wraps, burritos, bowls, soups, frozen yogurt, breakfast items, and a dozen different juices and smoothies.
 All of its menu items can be customized with a wide selection of toppings and add-ons.
 The company’s stock has struggled in recent months, having lost much of its value due to a lack of profitability, but the chain continues to grow.

 Founded by Matthew Corrin in Toronto, Ontario in 2005 and franchising since 2008, the number of locations is described on the company website as “over 300 locations across 85+ cities in 20 countries.”